webosose/website/content/en/docs/guides/development/localization/localization-guide.md

 ---
 title: Localization Guide
-date: 2020-06-30
+date: 2020-08-27
 weight: 10
 toc: true
 ---

 ## Overview

 To reach out to the users in the global market, it is essential to provide your apps and services in many different languages.
+Making your apps and services ready for global distribution mainly consists of the following processes: internationalization (i18n) and localization (i10n).
+Internationalization is the process of preparing your app's content for localization so that it can be adapted to different languages and regions.
+Localization is the process of adapting it to a specific language and locale.

+Internationalization and localization are available on different programming languages.
+Check the programming language you use for building your app or service and follow the guides for the programming language that you are working on:

+* JavaScript: for web apps and services
+* C/C++: for native apps and services
+* QML: for Qt/QML apps

 There are a few things to keep in mind when you localize your apps or services for webOS Open Source Edition (OSE).

-* Write code using the internationalization (i18n) library provided by webOS OSE.
-    * This page provides the links to external pages with detailed information on libraries and coding rules for each programming language.
+* Write code for your apps and services using the provided internationalization (i18n) libraries.
+This page provides the links to external pages with detailed information on libraries and coding rules.
-* Prepare multi-language string resources in the guided format.
-    * You can prepare string resources yourself, or use the localization tool to make string resources generated at build time.
+* Prepare multi-language string resources in the guided formats.
+You can prepare string resources yourself, or use a localization tool to make string resources generated at build time.
+* Test your apps and services by iterating the localization process.
+This helps you identify changes to be translated or non-translated content at early stages.
+By means of pseudolocalization, you can test the internationalized apps and services with pseudolanguages even before localizing them.
+* Set up a communication channel with your translator.
+Since the translator will be working with XLIFF files for translation, it's highly recommended that your translator be familiar with the XLIFF standard.

 {{< note "Locale identification in webOS OSE" >}}
 Locales in webOS OSE follow the BCP 47 standard.
 A locale is represented as a language tag, typically in *language*-[*script*]-[*region*] format, where the language code is a required field.
 For example,